mne-tools/mne-python/doc/development/governance.rst

 Maintainer meetings
 -------------------

-The maintainer team can decide if there should be maintainer meetings or not.
+The Maintainer Team can decide if there should be maintainer meetings or not.
 These could be either discussion meetings or social meetings to keep in touch with each other (or something completely different!).
 Frequency and time could vary.